Tectone23/TCore-libraries/README.md

 Currently there are TCore libs in for 2 languages (js and dart), with a kotlin/java lib in the works

 ### Dart-TCore
-Dart-TCore is a library developed and maintained by Tectone23 (us, the the developers of TCore) for flutter. [link](https://github.com/TecTone23-Mobile/Dart-TCore)
+Dart-TCore is a library developed and maintained by Tectone23 (us, the the developers of TCore). [link](https://github.com/HUSKI3/TCoreLib.Dart)

 ### TCoreJS (or tcore.js)
 TCoreJS is a js/ts library for TCore which is also developed by Tectone23. [link](https://github.com/TecTone23-Mobile/TcoreJS)